Governance Structure

 Audit Committee Audits

-LIXIL's Audit Committee conducts audits with the aim of increasing efficiency by staying in close contact with the Internal Audit Group of LIXIL and subsidiaries, and the Audit & Supervisory Board Members under LIXIL Audit Framework.
+LIXIL's Audit Committee conducts transparent and highly effective audits by staying in close contact with the Internal Audit Group of LIXIL and subsidiaries, and the Audit & Supervisory Board Members under LIXIL Audit Framework.
 The Audit Committee periodically receives audit results reports from the Internal Audit Group and the Audit & Supervisory Board Members under LIXIL Audit Framework and gives instructions at suitable times.
 It conducts interviews with executive officers, etc., sits in on important internal meetings, and reads minutes or approval requests of important committees, and by doing so, it audits the creation of internal control systems and their state of operation at the Company and important subsidiaries, as well as the state of execution of duties by directors and executives.
 The Audit & Supervisory Board Members under LIXIL Audit Framework also meet periodically to share each company's information and the unified audit policies of the group.

 Accounting Audits